phantamanta44/tinkers-evolution/README.md

     * Adds support to the magma crucible for smeltery melting recipes
     * Allows flux capacitors to apply the "fluxed" modifier

+In addition, Tinkers' Evolution also adds these features:

+* Sceptres: magical weapons that can both strike things at close range or launch volleys of projectiles
+* Artifacts: powerful tools and weapons that appear in loot chests but cannot be repaired

 More mod integrations will be added as development goes on.
 The current plans for the future can be found [here](https://github.com/phantamanta44/tinkers-evolution/blob/1.12.2/TODO.md).